-- absence from the Hall and will be kept as a record.
-Repeated violation of attendance regulations are reported to the Senior Manager of Student Conduct and Conflict Resolution on a weekly basis.
-The Student Conduct and Conflict Resolution officials advise students who violate curfew/attendance regulations.
-Continuous violation of curfew/attendance regulations may result in a hold on the room reservation for the next semester or suspension for one semester or more or dismissal from the residential halls.
-The residential housing hold can be revoked by the Vice Provost for Student Life subject to procedures.
-Curfew timings will coincide with library hours announced by the University Librarian during study period and exams.
-During official holidays and the holy month of Ramadan, curfew hours will be announced by the Vice Provost for Student Life.
-Resident Students will adhere to the Student Code of Conduct Section 1, Clause 1.1. - b.
+- resident student may consult with f. the Senior Manager of Student Conduct and Conflict Resolution about his/her extenuating circumstances for consideration and processing of the exception to curfew timings with approval of the Executive Director of Student Experience.

+- b.
 Residential Halls Leave.
-All resident students are expected to sleep at the residential halls every night, except during official hall closing periods or if their parents/guardians verify otherwise with Student Conduct and Conflict Resolution officials.
+All resident students are expected to sleep at the residential halls every night, except during official hall closing periods or if their parents/quardians verify otherwise with Student Conduct and Conflict Resolution officials.
 No leave is given during the week.
 Students may only apply for leave on weekends with approval of their parent(s) or guardian; this authorization will remain valid for the entire period of stay unless a notification stating the contrary (cancellation of this form) is received from parent(s) or quardian by Student Residential Life or Student Conduct or Conflict Resolution.
 Leave during the week is only authorized in cases of emergency or under special circumstances and must be approved by the Student Conduct and Conflict Resolution (SCCR) official.
 If a resident is absent for two consecutive weeks from the Residential Halls without written notice, the Student Residential Life Department (SRLD) is authorized to cancel the room assigned.
-In such cases, the student's belongings will be removed from the room and stored as per the storage policy outlined in the Residential Halls Agreement. - c.
+In such cases, the student's belongings will be removed from the room and stored as per the storage policy outlined in the Residential Halls Agreement.

+- c.
 Alcohol/Drugs.
-Refer to the Student Code of Conduct 2.1 Policy on Alcohol Abuse and 2.2 Policy on Controlled Substance/Drug Abuse in this handbook. - d.
+Refer to the Student Code of Conduct 2.1 Policy on Alcohol Abuse and 2.2 Policy on Controlled Substance/Drug Abuse in this handbook.

+- d.
 Smoking.
-Refer to the Student Code of Conduct 2.17 Policy on Smoking in this handbook and the
+Refer to the Student

+Code of Conduct 2.17 Policy on

+Smoking in this handbook and the

+Smoke-Free Campus Policy.

+The presence of cigarette smoke in

+a student's room will imply the use

+of cigarettes or tobacco and will be

+referred to Student Conduct and

+Conflict Resolution as a health and

+safety violation.

+- e.
+Littering.
+Since the residential halls become residents' second homes, all students are expected to maintain cleanliness inside the halls.
+Rooms are inspected periodically for cleanliness.
+This practice is important, as it can have serious effects on student hygiene.
+Students are also expected to regularly empty their rooms of garbage.